-- The piping system must be cleaned prior to allowing chilled water to flow through the system. - When filling the chilled water loop, all air must be bled from the piping system. - 1.
+- When filling the water-water/glycol loop all air must be bled from the piping system. - 1.
 Open a vent valve at highest point of the system. - 2.
-Fill the system until the solution is discharging from the vent with minimal signs of foaming due to air in the system. - 3.
-Fill out applicable blocks of the Warranty Registration and Start-Up Checklist.
+Fill the system until the solution is discharging from the vent with minimal signs of foaming due to air in the system.